OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 The critical analysis results are summarised as follows:

 1. Approximately 97% of all guests turn out to be first timers.
-While this figure may seem appealing from a customer acquisition point of view
+While this figure may be rather appealing from a customer acquisition point of view, it runs the risk of leading to an alarming customer churn rate for the corporation, should it fail to convert them into loyal guests.
+2.

 ### Recommendations